christiankjaer/ghpage/me.rst

 ---------
 **2017 - 2019 (expected):**
   **MSc in Computer Science - University of Copenhagen**

+  Courses in

+  - Advanced algorithms and complexity theory

+  - Machine Learning

+  - Programming language theory

+**2018 - 2019:**
+  **Msc in Informatics - Technical University of Munich**

+  Erasmus exchange for one semester.
+Courses in

+  - Compiler optimizations

+  - Programming language design and implementation

+  - Code generation techniques

 **2014 - 2017:**
   **BSc in Computer Science - University of Copenhagen**